metio/terraform-provider-k8s/docs/data-sources/hive_openshift_io_machine_pool_v1_manifest.md

 Optional:

+- `network_project_id` (String) NetworkProjectID specifies which project the network and subnets exist in when they are not in the main ProjectID.
 - `os_disk` (Attributes) OSDisk defines the storage for instances. (see [below for nested schema](#nestedatt--spec--platform--gcp--os_disk))
+- `secure_boot` (String) SecureBoot Defines whether the instance should have secure boot enabled.
+Verifies the digital signature of all boot components, and halts the boot process if signature verification fails.
+If omitted, the platform chooses a default, which is subject to change over time.
+Currently that default is 'Disabled'.
 - `zones` (List of String) Zones is list of availability zones that can be used.

 <a id="nestedatt--spec--platform--gcp--os_disk"></a>